Saturday, August 10, 2024

 Having played the role on a tour, Edie Adams discussed the possibility of reviving Serling's script in 1963 and 1966.
 (Oddly, no copies of any versions of Serling's scripts can be located in the repositories of his works.
 Though each has an extensive collection of papers, scripts, audio tapes, and more, anything connected to this project seems to have disappeared.)

-Madeline Leroux starred in an off-Broadway revival that closed in three weeks but had a young John Travolta in its cast.
+Madeline Leroux starred in an off-Broadway revival that closed in three weeks, but it featured a young John Travolta in its cast.

 Roz Kelly (Happy Days' Pinky Tuscadero) starred as Sadie in Ron Link's off-Broadway musical version of Rain in 1970.

-Cher as Sadie Thompson on Sonny and Cher Show February 1973 episode.
+Cher as Sadie Thompson on the Sonny and Cher Show, February 1973 episode.

 No comments: